 BetMGM has done a fantastic job with its mobile app since it announced a partnership with GVC, resulting in a joint venture called “Roar Digital.”
 Users will discover a wide variety of betting types, including points spread, prop bets, futures, parlays, moneyline bets, and in-play betting.

 The welcome bonus is generous, as we regularly see BetMGM sending out “Free Bet” offers through its “Money Monday” club and other ongoing promotions.
 You will find as many props on the BetMGM app as you would at the other sportsbooks in this list.
-All of the significant buttons you will need are out of the way at the bottom – home, my bets, bet slip, menu, etc.
+All of the significant buttons you will need are out of the way at the bottom – home, my bets, bet slip, menu, etc. On top of all that, BetMGM also offers new players a $1,000 risk free bonus on sign up too.

 #3 DraftKings Mobile Sportsbook